skingdev/fresco-bakery/tutorial.md

 (We'll go over the routeMatches method in a moment)

 The `updateNavigation` method is called when the `Application.app.history` object is updated.
-It utilizes our `ui` element that we defined above to find any `<li>` elements in our template (each `<li>` element is a menu option in the template).
-It then removes the 'active' class which is what gives the menu option the selected look.
+It utilizes our `ui` element that we defined above to find any `<li>` elements in our template (each `<li>` element is a navigation option in the template).
+It then removes the 'active' class which is what gives the navigation option the selected look.
 It then calls the `routeMatches` method to check to see if the route we are going to matches the history object.
-If it does then we know which menu option the user clicked on.
-If the route matches, then we add the class 'active' to that menu option which will give it the selected look.
+If it does then we know which navigation option the user clicked on.
+If the route matches, then we add the class 'active' to that navigation option which will give it the selected look.

 ## Main page (Home Page)